Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \raisebox{-0.3ex}{\scalebox{1.3}{\ding{193}}} \textbf{Weakly-supervised}.
 In contrast to the above work, which addresses localization in a fully-supervised setting.
 Tantaru et al. \cite{tantaru2023weakly} consider a weakly-supervised scenario motivated by the fact that ground truth manipulation masks are usually unavailable, especially for newly developed local manipulation methods.
 They conclude that localization of manipulations for latent diffusion models~\cite{rombach2021highresolution} is very challenging in the weakly-supervised scenario.

 $\clubsuit$ \textbf{Robustness.} A robust detector is strategically developed to counteract different attacks consisting of intentionally designed perturbations or noise, as shown in Fig.~\ref{fig:image_beyond_overview} e).
-It is also designed to maintain consistent detection performance when exposed to real-world conditions, such as dealing with image compression and blurring.
+It is also designed to maintain consistent detection performance, for example, if the input image is fake, a robust detector should consistently predict it as fake, regardless of whether the input has been subjected to attacks such as compression, blurring, or other real-world degradations.

-\raisebox{-0.3ex}{\scalebox{1.3}{\ding{192}}} \textbf{Spatial-based}.
-Ju et al. \cite{ju2023glff} propose a synthesized image dataset that can contain diverse post-processing techniques to simulate real-world applications.
-They further introduce the Global and Local Feature Fusion Framework to enhance image detection by integrating multi-scale global features with detailed local features.
-Another work presented by Xu et al. \cite{xu2023exposing} also leverages multi-level feature representation for enhancing robustness.
-Different from the above works, \cite{jer2023local} highlights the effectiveness of computing local statistics, as opposed to global statistics, in distinguishing digital camera images from DM-generated images.
-This method produces promising robustness to image resizing and JPEG compression.

-\raisebox{-0.3ex}{\scalebox{1.3}{\ding{193}}} \textbf{Frequency-based}.
-Contrasting with the approaches that mine spatial features, Hooda et al. \cite{Hooda2024D4} leverage frequency features through a unique disjoint ensembling approach.
-They utilize redundant information in the frequency feature space of DM-generated images to generate disjoint ensembles for adversarial DM-generated image detection.